-(a) In all civil cases, the parties shall deliver to the Courthouse mailroom for delivery directly to Chambers at least three business days before trial marked-up copies of the portions of transcripts of depositions intended to be read into evidence, with particularized objections noted thereon in accordance with Fed.
+- (a) In all civil cases, the parties shall deliver to the Courthouse mailroom for delivery directly to Chambers at least three business days before trial marked-up copies of the portions of transcripts of depositions intended to be read into evidence, with particularized objections noted thereon in accordance with Fed.
 R. Civ.
-P. 26(a)(3).

-(b) In all civil and criminal jury trials, the parties during trial shall tender to the bench a copy of any exhibit a party seeks to offer into evidence at the same time the party hands the exhibit to a witness during an examination.
-In all bench trials, the parties shall tender to the Court two copies of any exhibit a party seeks to offer into evidence at the same time the party hands the exhibit to a witness during an examination.
+P. 26(a)(3). - (b) In all civil and criminal trials, the parties during trial shall tender to the bench two copies of any exhibit a party seeks to offer into evidence at the same time the party hands the original exhibit to a witness during an examination.
 Plaintiff's and defendant's exhibits shall both be marked by numbers (e.g., "Plaintiff's Exhibit 1," "Defendant's Exhibit 1").